-The Pak Tai Temple in Wan Chai and the nearby small pagoda are definitely worth the detour too!
+The Pak Tai Temple in the district of Wan Chai and the nearby small pagoda are definitely worth the detour too!
 Take a while to observe the rituals performed by the locals: the offerings, incense burning, fortune tellers, … it’s all very intriguing!

-4. The wet markets
+4. Roam the wet markets

 No shortage of markets in Hong Kong!
 From birds to goldfish markets, from clothes to Mao-memorabilia, you can find everything and more in this vibrant city!
 But my favourite places were the wet markets where the fresh produce is sold.
 It’s a pretty bloody affair of pork hooks and cut-off fish heads, but definitely interesting to see where the local housewives shop for food!

 5.The stilt houses of Tai O

+I was glad to see that a lot of Hong Kong traditions have survived in such a modern metropolis.
 Have you been to Hong Kong?
 Which did you enjoy the most: traditional Hong Kong or the modern side of the city?